 There are many great ways to serve others during the holidays: Angel Tree, Operation Christmas Child, and many more.
-If you're in Dallas/Fort Worth, check out the list Watermark put together for opportunities to both Give and Go as a family.
+If you're in Dallas/Fort Worth, check out the list Watermark put together for opportunities to serve as a family.

 Watch some movies, take in a College Football Bowl Games, play games as a family, read a great book.
 We go, go, go all year round, including the holiday season.
 Sometimes the most spiritual thing you can do is to take a nap or fall asleep on the couch, cuddled up with a loved one.

 7. Be prepared for the tough as well as the great.